 Best for: riverside dining.

-A vision in pastel parasols, the latest addition to the Daisy Green empire serves Aussie-style dishes from a restored Jesus College Oxford barge.
+A vision in pastel-pink parasols, the latest addition to the Daisy Green empire serves Aussie-style dishes from a restored Jesus College Oxford barge.
 It’s moored near The Ivy Café in one of Richmond’s prettier spots, and the vibe is decidedly like an Aussie beach club – especially in the sun.
-To eat, it’s an all-Aussie affair from brunch to dinner, and you can also order fist-sized, rainbow-coloured lamingtons to takeaway, courtesy of sister brand, Radio Lamington.
+It’s an all-Aussie affair from brunch to dinner, and you can also order fist-sized, rainbow-coloured lamingtons to takeaway, courtesy of sister brand, Radio Lamington.

 daisygreenfood.com